 Trent, unused to unabashed appreciation, simply nodded.

-“Trent, the Liberty League needs men like you.
+“Trent, The League needs brave people like you.
 Will you join us?”

 “Yes,” came the immediate reply.